jaspotsangbam/dotCMS-K8/README.md

 3. Open page in browser http://[External IP]:8080/mancenter

 ##### Credit
-This repo was initiated from the good work done by Brent Griffin found here: https://github.com/brentgriffin/2018BootcampK8sDemo
+This repo was initiated from the good work done by Brent Griffin : https://dotcms.com/blog/post/container-orchestration-running-dotcms-in-kubernetes